yext/rules_closure/README.md

   a `closure_css_library`.
 This rule will check that all the referenced CSS libraries are present in the CSS binary.

-- **pedantic:** (Boolean; optional; default is `0`) Setting this flag to `1` will turn on every single warning, and treat warnings as errors.
+- **pedantic:** (Boolean; optional; default is `False`) Setting this flag to `True` will turn on every single warning, and treat warnings as errors.
 Your reward is that type-based optimizations becomes enabled.

   This flag is recommended for greenfield projects, however *caveat emptor* applies.
 Some of the checks that get enabled aren't yet mature.
 The Closure